Ask an Archivist

 - See our Reading Room guide for more information.

-- Information for public offices on the making of access directions and the public access provisions of the State Records Act 1998 can be found at Public access to records
+- The Public access to records guide provides information for public offices on the making of access directions and the public access provisions of the State Records Act 1998.

 Still have a question?